AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/voice-and-tone.md

 ---
-group: admin-style-guide
-subgroup: Writing and Content
-title: Admin Voice and Tone
+title: Voice and tone | Commerce Admin Development
-menu_title: Voice and Tone
-menu_order: 1
-menu_node:
-functional_areas:
-  - Content
+description:
 ---

+# Voice and tone

 Our priority is to help users perform administrative tasks with ease and manage their stores effectively.

-Magento’s voice is:
+The application's voice is:

 *  Instructional and clear.
 The content is concise but informational, guiding the user to successfully perform tasks.